ronik-design/ronik-base/README.txt

 == Installation ==

-*   From WordPress Repository: Go to the WordPress Plugin Directory and search for “[Plugin Name]”.
+*   From WordPress Repository: Go to the WordPress Plugin Directory and search for “Media Harmony”.
 Click on the “Download” button to obtain the plugin ZIP file.
 *   From Website: Download the plugin ZIP file directly from the official website if available.
 *   Install the PluginUsing WordPress Admin Dashboard:
 *   Log in to your WordPress Admin Dashboard.
 *   Navigate to the Plugins Menu:

 *   Download the Plugin
-*   *   From WordPress Repository: Go to the WordPress Plugin Directory and search for “[Plugin Name]”.
+*   *   From WordPress Repository: Go to the WordPress Plugin Directory and search for “Media Harmony”.
 Click on the “Download” button to obtain the plugin ZIP file.
 *   *   From Website: Download the plugin ZIP file directly from the official website if available.
 *   Install the PluginUsing WordPress Admin Dashboard:
 *   *   Log in to your WordPress Admin Dashboard.